jcmgray/symmray/docs/dummy_modes.md

 records the sign of each odd swap.
 Adjacent modes with the same label and opposite orientations cancel.

+Mode labels can use mixed types.
+Real numbers sort first, then strings, then tuples, then other types.
+Tuple items follow the same rules. [`FermionicOperator.vconj`](#FermionicOperator.vconj) creates labels starting with `("vconj", ...)`, which sort last.

 ```python
 a = sr.utils.rand_index("Z2", 2, seed=1)
 b = sr.utils.rand_index("Z2", 4, seed=2)